-Every 40 seconds, someone in the U.S. has a heart attack or stroke.* And someone is diagnosed with cancer every 3 minutes.** If you are being treated for such critical illness, shouldn’t your primary focus be on getting well—not worrying about how to pay for your care?
+Heart attack and stroke are examples of common critical illnesses that often lead to unexpected medical bills.
+If you are being treated for such a critical illness, shouldn't your primary focus be on getting well--not worrying about how to pay for your care?

 Answers about the plan, including eligibility, options, enrollment, customer service and more.